 A child walking, whilst being flexed forwards suggests psoas irritation (e.g. appendicitis).

-Wilm’s tumour – renal mass, sometimes visible, does NOT cross the midline
+Wilm’s tumour typically presents as a renal mass which is sometimes visible and does NOT cross the midline.

-Neuroblastoma – irregular firm mass, may cross the midline, the child is usually very unwell
+Neuroblastoma typically presents as an irregular firm mass which may cross the midline.
+The child is usually very unwell.

-Faecal masses – mobile, non-tender, indentable, often in the LIF
+Faecal masses are typically mobile, non-tender, indentable and often located in the LIF.

 Tip: Young children may be more cooperative if you palpate first with their hand or by putting your hand on top of theirs.